-During the month of April, two of the prophetic religions celebrate very important feasts of their religious beliefs.
-Jewish people, our elders in the faith, celebrate the Passover.
-For the last couple of years, I have been invited to Passover and am able to participate in the meal as well as in the ritual of the Seder.
-For me it is a very prayerful experience.
+During the month of April, two of the prophetic religions celebrate important feasts of their religious beliefs.
+Jewish people celebrate Passover.
+For the last couple of years, I have been invited to Passover and was able to participate in the meal, as well as in the ritual of the Seder.
+For me, it is a very prayerful experience.
 Christians celebrate the Feast of Easter which is the major Feast of the liturgical year.
 Christians celebrate the triumph of Jesus over His Death when we remember that He was raised from the dead.
 These two feasts delve into the mystery of God in God’s interaction with humans.

 Keep On Keepin’ On,